G-Meeraj/G-Meeraj/README.md

 ---
 ## 🔍 About Me

-- Passionate about **Machine Learning, Deep Learning, and Data Science**
+🔹 Passionate about **AI, Machine Learning, and Data Science**
-- Experienced in **Data Analysis, Predictive Modeling, and AI-based applications**
+🔹 Expertise in **Predictive Modeling, Deep Learning, and Data Analysis**
+🔹 Skilled in **Cloud Computing, Big Data, and Advanced AI Solutions**
-- Love solving real-world problems using data-driven solutions
+🔹 Committed to **solving real-world problems with data-driven insights**
-- Always eager to learn new technologies and collaborate on innovative projects
+🔹 Enthusiastic about **collaborating on innovative and impactful projects**

 ---
 ## 🛠️ Tech Stack